babelsociety/website/content/blog/in-depth-economy/index.md

 Waiting lists may be prioritized according to some rule to ensure better distribution.
 For example, in case of a pandemic it is better to give higher priority to the more vulnerable.
 As always, we rely on our best judgment and tweak the tools available to best solve the issue at hand.

-As everything in Babel, waiting lists are transparent, everyone can see their place in it and the system may also estimate how long it will take before we receive the goods.
+As everything in Babel, waiting lists are transparent, everyone can see their place in it and the system should estimate how long it will take before we receive the goods.

 This strategy is flexible and can be applied to all products.
 For example, we can book a table at our preferred restaurant on a given date, as we can reserve 1kg apples for next Thursday, etc...